Phosphorus in Pregnancy – Importance, Daily Intake & Food Sources

 Recommended Daily Intake of Phosphorus in Pregnancy

-Phosphorous and pregnancy go hand in hand due to the various functions it supports.
+Phosphorus and pregnancy go hand in hand due to the various functions it supports.
 Pregnant women who are 19 years or older in age require approximately 700 mg per day.
 Women who are younger than 18 age would require 1,250 milligrams per day.
-The requirement remains standard throughout adulthood, and being pregnant or breastfeeding does not change the requirement.
+The requirement remains standard throughout adulthood, and being pregnant or breastfeeding does not change the requirement (3).
 Your body would absorb lesser phosphorus if calcium levels are spiking, and vice versa.
 Vitamin D is essential for the absorption of both.

 Phosphorus Deficiency During Pregnancy

-Lean meats, milk, yoghurt, bread, beans, millet, lentils, and egg yolk are all great sources of phosphorous.
-Some of these sources of phosphorous are mentioned below with the amount of phosphorous contained:
+Lean meats, milk, yoghurt, bread, beans, millet, lentils, and egg yolk are all great sources of phosphorus.
+Some of these sources of phosphorus are mentioned below with the amount of phosphorus contained (5):

-- 85.04 grams of cooked salmon has around 315 mg of phosphorous
+- 85.04 grams of cooked salmon has around 315 mg of phosphorus

 - A cup of plain yoghurt contains 306 mg